michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 ... or horizontally
 ![image](https://user-images.githubusercontent.com/3724718/51725236-c6f06480-2026-11e9-84f0-4d2f75a69d66.png)
+(Note these last two examples are single Multistat panels.
+A single set of configuration settings is applied to each of the groups sub

 And (just about) *everything* is configurable...
 Max, Min, auto-scaling, base-lines, colors, rows and columns - (just about) everything...